A Travel Money Guide to Holland

 Using Your Bank Card in the Netherlands

-These days, everybody travels with a bank card of some sort – but the types of bank cards and the different banks take often drastically different approaches to their fees and charges.
+These days, everybody travels with a bank card of some sort.
+Some of the best travel money cards include debit, credit and prepaid cards – but the types of bank cards and the different banks take often drastically different approaches to their fees and charges.

 In general, Visa and Mastercard are the most commonly accepted.
 Some businesses may charge fees of between 2% and 6% for bank card payments.